AidenTong/Tetris_Mips/README.md

 # Tetris_Mips
 HKUST comp2611 Computer Organisation Programming Assignment

+!!!
+You must download the Mars Simulator provided here to run the Mips code to play the game.
+Other simulator may not be compatible with it.

 1 Introduction
 In this project, you will use MIPS assembly program to implement a (modified and simpler) Tetris Game.